 - Degree-Level: Sophomore or junior standing with full-time enrollment.

-- Campus Deadline: First Monday in January.
+- Campus Deadline: Second Friday in January by 12:00pm.

 - Endorsement: The Goldwater Scholarship does not accept direct applications.

 Students must be nominated by the U-M STEM Scholarship Committee.
 See STEM RCA page for application details.